 In 2015 Bethan became a Unit Head on the Counter Terrorism Division managing casework and policy on the division and leading on a range of strategic issues.
 From 2007 to 2019 she was the CPS National Coordinator for Domestic Extremism.

 In 2018 Bethan was appointed as a Temporary Deputy Head of Special Crime and Counter Terrorism spending time working across the three divisions, before reverting to her role in the Counter Terrorism Division.
-In 2020 she was appointed interim Head of the Counter Terrorism Division.
-Bethan now works with the team on the most serious and complex cases, while maintaining a small personal caseload.
+In 2020 she was appointed interim Head of the Counter Terrorism Division and permanently appointed in April 2021.
+Bethan leads the division and its strategic and policy work and works closely with the lawyers on the most serious and complex cases.

 Rosemary Ainslie is Interim Head of Special Crime Division.